 The objective was to pilot a collaborative planning process with physician and clinical operational leadership, supported by the Program Director and Physician Program Director.

 - Planning discussions were held from June to mid-September with each Surgery Division (6) and the Department of Orthopedics.

 - The purpose was to identify what achievement of PHC’s seven-year goals would look like for each Division/Department, and what actions would best support implementation of our 2019/20 accomplishments to advance our strategic direction goals.

-Strong focus on CST’s successful implementation, one of our key Quality-Forward 2019/20 accomplishments, is needed by all those involved over the next few months.
+A strong focus has been on CST’s successful implementation, one of our key Quality-Forward 2019/20 accomplishments.
 To limit demands on clinical leadership during this time, no program areas will be proactively approached to engage in this work at this critical juncture in the CST project.
 If you would like further information on starting to prepare for your own program planning, please contact Josephine Jung, Corporate Director, Strategic Management.